Every Christmas, many gifts are given and received. You can write Christmas thank you notes to share your gratitude and appreciation.

 Christmas Thank You Note Writing Tips

-- Write one note.
-If your birthday is within 7 – 10 days of Christmas (either before or after), you can write one thank you that includes your birthday and Christmas gifts to people that give you both a Christmas and a birthday present.
+• Write one note.
+If your birthday is within 7 – 10 days of Christmas (before or after), you can write one thank you that includes your birthday and Christmas gifts to people who give you both a Christmas and a birthday present.
 Your note will need to be a little longer than most thank you notes as you will need to mention all of the birthday and Christmas gifts specifically.

-- Be Prompt.
-Write the note within 1-2 weeks of when you received the gift.
+• Be Prompt.
+Write the note within 1-2 weeks of receiving the gift.
 Aim to do them as soon as possible.
-If you received the gift in the mail and are not sending the note within 1 or 2 days, I suggest sending an email or contacting the giver in some way to let them know it was received.
-Then you can follow up with a thank you.
+If you received the gift in the mail and are not sending the note within 1 or 2 days, I suggest emailing or contacting the giver to let them know it was received.
+Then, you can follow up with a thank you.
 If you are not prompt in acknowledging the gift, the giver is left to wonder if the card or gift got lost in the mail.

-- Choose a notecard.
-Use a Christmas themed notecard if you want to.
-If not, pick a nice looking thank you note card you like or the receiver will like.
-More tips are choosing the design of a card can be read here.
-If you do not mind sifting through reviews to find quality cards, Amazon has plenty of choices.
+• Choose a notecard.
+Use a Christmas-themed notecard if you want to.
+If not, pick a nice-looking thank you note card you like or the receiver will like.
+More tips on choosing the design of a card can be read here.
+Amazon has plenty of choices if you do not mind sifting through reviews to find quality cards.

-- Remember the host.
+• Remember the host.
 Send the host a thank you note if you attend a Christmas party.
-Parties are a lot of work, time to plan and organize and make or arrange for food.
+Parties are a lot of work and time to plan and organize and make or arrange for food.
 Read: Thank You For The Christmas Party Note Examples

 Christmas Thank You Note Template

-The template will work for most Christmas thank you note gifts.
+The template will work for most Christmas gifts.

 Dear [1. insert name],

 Thank you for the [2. insert gift].
-3. Next, specifically how you will use it, why you like it, what you will spend the money on, etc. 4.
-Then add a comment about the holiday party or seeing them, etc.
+3. Next, specifically, how you will use it, why you like it, what you will spend the money on, etc. 4.
+Then comment about the holiday party or seeing them, etc.

 5. Thanks Again,